Veritius/rimworld-14/README.md

 ## License
 - Prototypes are licensed under the Mozilla Public License Version 2.0.
+    - The license text can be found in the [LICENSE-MPL](./LICENSE-MPL) file.
     - Prototypes can be found in the `Prototypes` directory.
 - Assets are licensed under the Creative Commons Attributions Share-Alike License Version 4.0.
+    - The license text can be found in the [LICENSE-CC](./LICENSE-CC) file.
     - Assets can be found in the following directories:
         - `Textures`
         - `Sounds`